SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

       At this time, the leaf node that just has 44 removed becomes empty, let's assume that we should use `redistribution` instead of `coalescence` to handle this issue.
-But remeber that t1 hasn't done this yet.
+But remember that t1 hasn't done this yet.

       Then another thread t2 tries to find(41), it traverses down to the node `D`, then it gets suspended as well...